Feature image

 • A letter from the owner granting you permission to sell the car for scrap.

-• Photo ID for the owner.
+• Photo ID for you and the owner (passport or driving licence).

 • A utility bill for the owner.

-Scrapping cars with personalised registrations
+Scrapping a car with a personalised registration

 The application will be accepted so long as the vehicle is: